dolphindb/Tutorials_EN/vscode_extension_EN.md

 ### Configure Server Connections

-Click `File > Preferences > Keyboard Shortcuts` in the menu bar or use the shortcut command `Ctrl + ,` to open the VSCode settings.
+Click `File > Preferences > Settings` in the menu bar or use the shortcut command `Ctrl + ,` to open the VS Code settings.
-Enter “dolphindb” in the search box, click `edit in settings.json`, and edit the `dolphindb.connections` configuration parameter in the opened file.
+Enter "dolphindb" in the search box, click **edit in settings.json**, and edit the `dolphindb.connections` configuration parameter in the opened file.
-`dolphindb.connections` is an array of objects where each object (wrapped in curly brackets "{ }") represents a connection.
+`dolphindb.connections` is an array of objects where each object (wrapped in curly brackets "{ }"") represents a connection.
 You can manually add or modify the connection objects to create or edit session connections as appropriate.
 Each object contains 6 attributes, where `name` and `url` are required (each connection object must have a unique name).
 Hover over an attribute to view its description.

 ![image](images/vscode/config_connections.png?raw=true)